berenslab/neuroprobnum/README.md

 ## experiments
 Contains all the notebooks to create figures.

-## generator
+## neuroprobnum

+Probabilistic solvers and neuroscience models, implemented in python and Cython.
+To be able to use it first install the requirements and then install neuroprobnum with pip.

+### neuroprobnum/generator
-Contains python files to conventiently generate data for all the model with different solvers.
+Contains python files to conveniently generate data for all the model with different solvers.

-## models
+### neuroprobnum/models
-Contains all implemented models in python and cython.
+Contains all implemented models in python and Cython.

-## solver
+### neuroprobnum/solver
-Contains the imlemented probabilistic and deterministic solvers.
+Contains the implemented probabilistic and deterministic solvers.

-## utils
+### neuroprobnum/utils
 Contains several python files that are used across the different notebooks.
 The most used file is "plot_utils.py", which is used to create consistent figures across the notebooks.